MicrosoftDocs/ATADocs/ATPDocs/deploy/configure-sensor-settings.md

 1. If the service doesn't start, review the **Microsoft.Tri.sensor-Errors.log** file, located by default at `%programfiles%\Azure Advanced Threat Protection sensor\<sensor version>\Logs`, where `<sensor version>` is the version you deployed.

-### Validate connectivity
+### Verify security alert functionality

-Verify Defender for Identity connectivity on any domain device using the following steps.
+This section describes how you can verify that security alerts are being triggered as expected.

 When using the examples in the following steps, make sure to replace `contosodc.contoso.azure` and `contoso.azure` with the FQDN of your Defender for Identity sensor and domain name respectively.

-1. Open a command prompt and enter `nslookup`
+1. On a member joined device, open a command prompt and enter `nslookup`

 1. Enter `server` and the FQDN or IP address of the domain controller where the Defender for Identity sensor is installed.
 For example:  `server contosodc.contoso.azure`